lasseignelab/labwebsite/content/about/_index.md

 ### Jordan Whitlock
 ##### _Graduate Research Assistant_

 Jordan is a current Ph.D. student in the Genetics, Genomics and Bioinformatics theme within the UAB Graduate Biomedical Sciences program.
 She has a B.S. in Genetics and Genomic Sciences from UAB.
 Her projects and interests focus on developing and applying disease-agnostic computational approaches to understand the role of context dependency across and within disease.
 Jordan has a particular heart for rare diseases.
+She is currently investigating why context matters within ciliopathy and autophagy associated disorders.

 ---